 - Eucalyptus is another favorite of mine that smells super fresh!

 Not only do they make really cute home decor, houseplants can actually serve a great purpose.
-There’s a huge selection of houseplants that help clean and improve the air.
+There’s a huge selection of houseplants that help clean and improve the quality of the air.

-They help clean the air by absorbing toxins and improve the home’s air quality.
+Indoor plants help clean the air by absorbing toxins and improve the home’s air quality.

 I know it is such a simple thing.
 But I often don’t even remember to open a window to let in fresh air.
-So this is a great reminder for myself!
+So this is also a great reminder for myself!
 But it really is the best way to freshen up and clean out air.

 Especially during the winter months, this is usually not on my mind!

-However just opening a window for about 5 minutes will make a huge impact.
-And I don’t notice the heat escaping in such a short time frame.
+However just opening a window for about 5 minutes on a daily basis will make a huge impact.
+And I don’t notice the heat escaping in such a short time frame during the winter months.